adamisntdead/QuSimPy/README.md

 Largely based on the code from [corbett/QuantumComputing](https://github.com/corbett/QuantumComputing).

-If you are interested in an efficient, high performance, hardware accelerated quantum computer simulator written in Rust, please check out [QCGPU](https://github.com/libtangle/qcgpu-rust)
+If you are interested in an efficient, high performance, hardware accelerated quantum computer simulator, please check out [QCGPU](https://github.com/libtangle/qcgpu)